brookeperkins/computer-setup-script/README.md

 ### 4. Useful Visual Studio Code Extensions [Link](vscode-ex.md)

-### 5. After completing all of the steps for your computer setup run these commands
+### 5. After completing all of the steps for your computer setup run these commands and take a screenshoot and submit via canvas.
 ```
 git --version